 Great news!
 We’ve kept our Fair Tax Mark accreditation

-In 2018 we became the first national high street bank or building society to receive the Fair Tax Mark.
+In 2018 we became the first national high street financial institution to receive the Fair Tax Mark.
 We’re very proud to have done so once again in 2020.

 It’s important to us that our members trust us to do the right thing.
 And we think this accreditation means exactly that.